richytong/functionalthreading/README.md

 ### tfilter(argument, function)
 ### tfilter(function)
-Concurrently filter an list or tuple.
+Concurrently filter a list or tuple.

-A predicate is a function that specifies an element of an list or tuple and returns a boolean value.
+A predicate is a function that specifies an element of a list or tuple and returns a boolean value.
 Elements corresponding to predicate invocations that return `False` are filtered out of the resulting list or tuple, while elements corresponding to predicate invocationsn that return `True` are retained.
 Each predicate invocation happens in a separate thread.

 ```python
 def is_odd(n):